omer0695/CamEmail/README.md

 ## The backend
-Backend is created using node and express and it uses port 5000 we need to use command 'node server.js' inside root folder to start the server
+Backend is created using node and express and it uses port 5000 Use command 'npm install' and then 'node server.js' inside root folder to start the server

 ## The fronted
-The frontend is inside client folder of the application and it uses port 3000 we need to use command 'npm start' inside client folder to start client
+The frontend is inside client folder of the application and it uses port 3000 Use command 'npm install' and then 'npm start' inside client folder to start client

 On laptop, the application can be tested on http://localhost:3000/